owenip/100-days-of-code/r1-log.md

 **Today's Progress:** Completed three PHP kata on codesignal
 **Links:** N/A
 **Thoughts:** Finally resume this challenge after moving house.
 I hope I can maintain this habit after starting my new job.
+**Restarting the challenge due to login adaption period for new job and life**